shahmeersensei/student-profile-showcase/contributer/Sheikh Muhammad Faiz/Template.md

-# 👤 Full Name
+# 👤 Sheikh Muhammad Faiz

 > 📌 A short tagline or quote (optional)

 ---

 ## 🎓 Field of Study
-e.g., B.Sc. in Computer Science, Mechanical Engineering, Business Administration, etc.
+B.sc In DIGITAL MARKETING
 ---

 ## 🧾 Short Bio